fabriziosalmi/secbeat/README.md

 ## Requirements

+### Minimum Versions
 - **Rust**: 1.78 or later
+- **Docker**: 20.10 or later
+- **Docker Compose**: 1.29 or later
 - **Operating System**: Linux (recommended) or macOS for development
-- **Linux Kernel**: 5.15+ for eBPF/XDP features
+- **Linux Kernel**: 5.15+ for eBPF/XDP features (Linux only)
-- **Memory**: 4GB+ RAM recommended
+- **Memory**: 4GB RAM minimum, 8GB recommended
-- **Privileges**: Root/CAP_NET_RAW for SYN proxy mode
+- **Privileges**: Root or CAP_NET_RAW capability for SYN proxy mode

 ## Contributing

 This is an early-stage project.
 Contributions are welcome, but be aware of the current development status.

 Before contributing:

 1. Review the [documentation](https://fabriziosalmi.github.io/secbeat)
 2. Check existing issues and pull requests
+3. Set up the development environment (see CONTRIBUTING.md)
-3. Test your changes thoroughly
+4. Test your changes thoroughly
-4. Follow Rust best practices
+5. Follow Rust best practices and project coding standards

+For detailed guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Documentation